Part 6: Using Terrain, Chains, and Constellations

 5. Select the path to the hoquiam-e.dem file.

-Setting the terrain Output Data
+Setting the terrain output data

-1. Click the Directory ellipsis ().
+1. Click the Directory ellipsis () in the Output Data panel.

 2. Navigate to the location of your scenario (e.g. C:\Users\<username>\Documents\STK_ODTK 13\TerrainChainsConstellations when the Directory dialog box opens.